 Are you allowed to open yet?

-Yes, the Government has announced that museums and galleries can open from 4 July 2020.
+Yes, the Government has announced that museums and galleries can open.
 We have also been granted permission to open by BCP Council.

 What guidelines are you following on reopening?